-max-update-rate pkts-per-second (Optional) The number of packets per second at which update packets are sent.
+Syntax Description max-update-rate pkts-per-sec (Optional) The number of packets per second at which update packets are sent.
 The range is 0 to 32000.

-UplinkFast is disabled.
+Command Default UplinkFast is disabled.
 The update rate is 150 packets per second.

-Use this command only on access switches.

-You can configure the UplinkFast feature for rapid PVST+ or for multiple spanning-tree (MST) mode, but the feature remains disabled (inactive) until you change the spanning-tree mode to PVST+.
+Command Modes Global configuration Command History Release Mod lification 12.2(25)SEE This s command was introduced.
+Usage Guidelines e i cess switches.
+Fast feature for rapid PVST+ or for multiple spanning-tree (MST) mode, ed (inactive) until you change the spanning-tree mode to PVST+.
 When you enable UplinkFast, it is enabled for the entire switch and cannot be enabled for individual VLANs.

-When you enable or disable UplinkFast, cross-stack UplinkFast (CSUF) also is automatically enabled or disabled on all nonstack port interfaces.
-CSUF accelerates the choice of a new root port when a link or switch fails or when spanning tree reconfigures itself.

 When UplinkFast is enabled, the switch priority of all VLANs is set to 49152.
-If you change the path cost to a value less than 3000 and you enable UplinkFast or UplinkFast is already enabled, the path cost of all interfaces and VLAN trunks is increased by 3000 (if you change the path cost to 3000 or above, the path cost is not altered).
-The changes to the switch priority and the path cost reduces the chance that a switch will become the root switch.

-When UplinkFast is disabled, the switch priorities of all VLANs and path costs of all interfaces are set to default values if you did not modify them from their defaults.

-When spanning tree detects that the root port has failed, UplinkFast immediately changes to an alternate root port, changing the new root port directly to forwarding state.
-During this time, a topology change notification is sent.
+If you change cost to a value less than 3000 and you enable UplinkFast or UplinkFast is already enabled, the of all interfaces and VLAN trunks is increased by 3000 (if you change the path cost to 300 the path cost is not altered).
+The changes to the switch priority and the path cost reduces the a switch will become the root switch.
+When UplinkFast is disabled, the switch priorities of all VLANs and path costs of all interfaces are set to default values if you did not modify them from their defaults. at the root port has failed, UplinkFast immediately changes to an alternate ot port directly to forwarding state.
+During this time, a topology change